-The e-learning methodology is appropriate to achieve the aims of the program.
+The e-learning methodology proposed is appropriate to achieve the aims of the program.
 There is a balance between teleconferences for presentations and discussion sessions to promote students' interaction.

-The materials and tools are modern and regularly updated with videos integrated in the activities.
-In general, the pedagogical approach encourages students to take an active role and the activities are designed with this purpose.
-Psychology students also highlighted the organisation of the programme (materials, teleconferences, discussions) and the support provided by the teaching staff.
+The materials and tools that will be used are modern and will be regularly updated with videos integrated in the activities.
+In general, the pedagogical approach proposed will encourage students to take an active role and the activities are designed with this purpose.